General Chiropractic Research

 Popularity of Chiropractic

 “Chiropractic is the largest, most regulated, and best recognised of the complementary and alternative medicine (CAM) professions.
 CAM patient surveys show that chiropractors are used more often than any other alternative provider group and patient satisfaction with chiropractic care is very high.
-There is steadily increasing patient use of in the United States, which has tripled in the past two decades.”
+There is steadily increasing patient use of chiropractic in the United States, which has tripled in the past two decades.”
 Annals of Internal Medicine, Meeker and Haldeman (2002).

 Chiropractors For Long-Term Low Back Problems